OmiduAnjane/wabot-cli/README.md

 🛠️ Installation
 ----------------

-First, you need to install the `wabot` CLI tool.
+First, you need to install the `wabot-cli` CLI tool.
 Run the following command to install it globally:

-    npm install -g wabot
+    npm install -g wabot-cli

 🚀 Creating a New Project
 -------------------------